Advanced Placement (AP) Program Guide

 Cost

-$98 per exam (2024).
+$120 per exam (2026 fee schedule).
 Fee reductions available for eligible students.
 Additional costs for study materials vary.

 College Credit Recognition